 Medicare open enrollment begins October 15 and ends December 7, 2016.

 While the private health insurance market continues to undergo massive changes, Medicare open enrollment is running like it has in recent years.

-As a Medicare beneficiary you have from Oct.
+As a Medicare beneficiary, you have from Oct.
 15 to Dec.
-7, 2015, to review your coverage and make any changes for 2016.
-New coverage for changes made during the open enrollment begins January 1, 2016.
+7, 2016, to review your coverage and make any changes for 2017.
+New coverage for changes made during the open enrollment begins January 1, 2017.

-The state and federally run marketplaces, sometimes called exchanges, open two weeks after Medicare open enrollment begins.
+The state and federally run marketplaces, sometimes called exchanges, begin open enrollment two weeks after Medicare open enrollment begins.
 The coinciding events are confusing some people.

 Medicare open enrollment options

 During the Medicare open enrollment period you can:

 - Do nothing and keep your current Medicare medical and drug coverage as is.